camarman/GTRPy/README.md

 GTRPy is a python package that allows you to calculate the well-known tensors in General Theory of Relativity, without *writing a single line of code*.
 Furthermore, you can apply many operations to 6 different type of fields, *in both 4D and 3D*.

-> It's tested for GNU/Linux, however it should also work in MacOS.
+> It's tested for GNU/Linux, however it should also work in macOS.
 If you ever encounter with a problem, feel free to create an issue.

 ## Installation (via pip)